 Radioimmunotherapy is mainly used to treat lymphoma and lymphocytic leukemia.
 It combines a radioactive substance with a monoclonal antibody that's injected (infused) in your body.
 The monoclonal antibody targets, and sometimes reacts with, proteins on cancer cells called antigens.
 The radioactive molecule destroys the cells.

 Monoclonal antibodies are immune proteins made in the laboratory.
-Two common monoclonal antibodies used for blood cancer are ibritumomab (Zevalin®) and tositumomab and iodine I 131 tositumomab (Bexxar®).
+A common monoclonal antibody used for blood cancer is ibritumomab (Zevalin®).

 Radioimmunotherapy has a less toxic effect on normal tissues than chemotherapy does.
 The treatment doesn't cause hair loss, often doesn't cause nausea and causes only mild degrees of fatigue and lowered blood counts.
 The recovery period is generally brief.